canonical/microcloud/doc/explanation/microcloud.md

 MicroCloud sets up a LXD cluster.
 You can use the {command}`microcloud cluster` command to show information about the cluster members, or to remove specific members.

 Apart from that, you can use LXD commands to manage the cluster.
-In the LXD documentation, see {ref}`lxd:clustering` for how-to guides on cluster management, or {ref}`lxd:exp-clusters` for an explanation of LXD clusters.
+In the LXD documentation, refer to {ref}`lxd:clustering` for how-to guides on cluster management, or {ref}`lxd:exp-clusters` for an explanation of LXD clusters.

 (exp-microcloud-microovn)=
 ## MicroOVN networking

 By default, MicroCloud uses MicroOVN for networking, which is a minimal wrapper around OVN (Open Virtual Network).

-- For an overview of MicroCloud networking with OVN, see: {ref}`exp-networking`.
+- For an overview of MicroCloud networking with OVN, refer to {ref}`exp-networking`.
-- For networking requirements, see: {ref}`reference-requirements-network`.
+- For networking requirements, refer to {ref}`reference-requirements-network`.
-- To learn how to use a dedicated underlay network, see: {ref}`howto-ovn-underlay`.
+- To learn how to use a dedicated underlay network, refer to {ref}`howto-ovn-underlay`.

 (exp-microcloud-storage)=
 ## Storage